adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo4-DeepML-TensorFlow/README.md

 Two common algorithms that are used for unsupervised learning: K-means clustering and principal component analysis.

--KMeans Clustering
+- KMeans Clustering

--Principal Component Analysis
+- Principal Component Analysis

 Applications of Unsupervised Machine Learning Algorithms